-There can be some serious consequences of defaulting, which can include losing any credit the borrower has received toward loan forgiveness.
+There can be some serious consequences of defaulting, including losing any credit the borrower has received toward loan forgiveness.
 If a loan is in default, the borrower can no longer receive deferment or forbearance or change repayment plans.

-There are a number of types of school loans and different funding sources, as well.
+There are several types of school loans and different funding sources, as well.
 Some are federal loans from the government, and some could come from private sources.
 Within the federal loans, there also are several different types of school loans.

 Types of Federal Student Loans